georgemihaila/IOT/ESP8266 RGBWW Light Control/readme.md

-This is the source code for an ESP8266 that is controling an RGBWW light.
+This is the code that is running on an ESP8266 that is controling an RGBWW light.

 API description: